-The RBI has Issue Department under it for issue of currency.
+issue currency.
+The current system of Indian government to issue notes is "Minimum Reserve of currency.
 Minimum reserves refer to the reserves maintained by the RBI against the notes issued.
 The currency issued is the liability to RBI, as it has to pay the currency holder the amount promised on the currency note.
 Therefore RBI maintains certain reserve against this liability.
 The department can issue any number of notes maintaining the aforementioned reserve.
-But RBI has certain rules for issue of currency which is based on the economy of the country.
+But RBI has certain rules for issue of currency which is has certain rules for issue of currency which is based on the economy of the country.
 This system is inflationary in nature.
-This system has flexibility to increase the money supply to meet the transactional needs of the people in the country.
+This system has flexibility to increase the money supply to meet country.
+RBI Act of 1935 the transactional needs of the people in the